Thaerious/Leagueinator-App/Printer/Doc/readme.md

 | .         | .bold    | 3           | class          |
 | tag       | div      | 4           | element name   |
 | tag.class | div.bold | 2           | name and class |

+## Page
+A node with a page property <= 0 will print on all pages.
+If the page property is set, the node will only be printed on that page.
+If the page property is not set and the parent overflow is set to paged, the page property will be assigned.
+Otherwise the page property will be set to the parent's page property.
+The root node always hase a page property of 0.